Moses-L/Moses-L/README.md

 <!-- Level 1: Bio and Stats -->

-## Hi, I'm Moses Luke, a [Senior Technical Advisor, Analytics and Data Visualization](https://www.fhi360.org/) with FHI 360 WASERO, Northeastern Nigeria.<br/>

-### I'm a Digital Health Expert, Monitoring and Evaluation Specialist, and Researcher.<br/>
+# I'm a Digital Health Expert, Healthcare Analyst, Monitoring and Evaluation Specialist, and Researcher.

 I hold a diverse educational background, with a first degree in Statistics, a Post-Graduate Diploma in Public Health, and a [Master of Public Health Specializing in Epidemiology and Biostatistics](https://eportal.lautech.edu.ng/) at Ladoke Akintola University of Technology, Ogobmoso, Nigeria.
 This foundation equips me with strong skills in statistical analysis and public health principles, essential for conducting robust research and developing evidence-based policies and programs to enhance population health.<br/>